nicholaspsmith/pushups/README.md

 @TODO:

+* Fix issue where graph is blank if days exist with no entries
 * enable notifications in ios telling you when to go do some pushups / pullups / situps
 * ios notifications for when to eat